-A sixth-generation console, PlayStation 2, was pitched directly against the likes of Xbox, GameCube, and Dreamcast.
+A sixth-generation console by sony, PlayStation 2, was pitched directly against the likes of Xbox, GameCube, and Dreamcast.

 The PlayStation series changed the fortunes of the Sony Entertainment Company.
 They became the standard setters with the transition to CDs from the traditional cartridges for games.